tolitius/calip/README.md

 java.net.ConnectException: Connection refused
 ```

-In case of an error JVM reports an exception but there is no visual on what the arguments were at the time of this exception.
+in case of an error JVM reports an exception but there is no visual on what the arguments were at the time of this exception.

-Let's fix it _without a code change_ / on a running application:
+let's fix it _without a code change_ / on a running application:

 ```clojure
 => (calip/measure #{#'user/connect} {:on-error? true})